aaronbloomfield/nws/hws/tcprecon/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Mon, 3/18: Clarified that the size of index.html in one of the test files can vary by 10 bytes in either direction

 ### Introduction